5 Types of SQL Commands: DML, DDL, DCL, TCL, DQL with Query Example

 In SQL Server SP_RENAME is basically a system-defined stored procedure, which can be used to change the column and table name.

-How to rename the existing column name?
+To rename the existing column name.

 Syntax: